iAziz786/iAziz786.com/content/blog/clean-api-with-embedding/index.md

 ## What is embedding

-You can "borrow" the functionality of a struct or interface into an another struct and interface respectively is called embedding.
+You can "borrow" the functionality of a struct or interface into another struct and interface respectively is called embedding.
 You can not embed an interface into a struct or vice versa.

 ## How to create embedding